Appendix A

 projectile: A projectile is an object fired from a weapon at a target.
 Arrows and bolts are projectiles.

-push: A push is a type of forced movement.
+push: Push is a type of forced movement.
 It represents being pushed by a constant force.
-If a creature being pushed encounters an obstacle, it stops moving with no negative consequences.
-You cannot be pushed vertically, only horizontally along a solid surface.
-A push movement is always a single straight line.
+If a pushed creature encounters an obstacle, it stops moving with no negative consequences.
+For details, see Push Effects.

 range: The range of an ability determines how far away it can be used.
 Unless otherwise noted, all abilities with a range require both line of sight and line of effect to the point of origin or to all targets.
-There are five standard ranges: Short (30 ft.) range, Medium (60 ft.) range, Long (90 ft.) range, Distant (120 ft.) range, and Extreme (180 ft.) range.
-For details, see ??.
+There are five standard ranges used for abilities: Short (30 ft.) range, Medium (60 ft.) range, Long (90 ft.) range, Distant (120 ft.) range, and Extreme (180 ft.) range (see Ability Range).
+Ranged weapons do not use those standard ranges, and instead use specific range limits (see Weapon Range Limits).

 range limit: Ranged weapons have two range limits listed, with a slash between them, such as 60/180.
 The first number indicates the maximum range for a weapon’s close range.
 The second number indicates the maximum range for a weapon’s long range.
 For details, see Weapon Range Limits.

 rare language: Rare languages are languages that are only spoken by rare or distant creatures or cultures.
-They are described in Table 8.5: Rare Languages.
+They are described in Table ??: ?? .

 reactive check: A reactive check is a check that you make during the resolution of another creature’s actions.
 Just like a reactive attack, you cannot modify a reactive check in any way.

-resource: A resource is something that a character can lose during play or expend to gain a benefit.
+resource: A resource is something that a character can expend to gain a benefit.
 Most resources are shared between all types of characters, though different characters can use them differently.
 There are two resources that are used during the character creation and leveling process: insight points and trained skills.
-In addition, there are are five resources that are used during gameplay: attunement points, damage resistance, fatigue level, hit points, and vital wounds.
+In addition, there are two resources that are used during gameplay: attunement points and fatigue level.

 resurrection: When a creature is resurrected, it comes back to life after being dead.
 For details, see Resurrection.

 ritual: A ritual is a complex magical ✨ ceremony that has a specific effect when completed.
-For details, see Spells and Rituals.
+For details, see Spell and Ritual Mechanics.

 round: Combat takes place in a series of rounds, which represent about six seconds of action.
 Rounds are divided into two phases: the movement phase, and the action phase.